 Step 5 - Add test projects

-Once the Support Team confirms that the event handlers have been enabled, it is worthwhile to add one project of each type to ensure they are working as desired.
-The support team would have tested the event handlers from a technical point of view, but clients are always encouraged to complete their own testing too.
+Once the business rules have been configured, it is worthwhile to add one project of each type to ensure they are working as desired.